iterative/dvclive/README.rst

   live.next_step()

-If you are ussing a ML training framework, check the existing `ML Frameworks <https://dvc.org/doc/dvclive/ml-frameworks>`_ page.
+If you are using a ML training framework, check the existing `ML Frameworks <https://dvc.org/doc/dvclive/ml-frameworks>`_ page.

 Installation
 ============